Codemaster-AR/clipboard-text-lightweight/README.md

 # clipboard-text-lightweight
-Clipboard text lightweight!
-Free, offline and safe + easy to use
+Clipboard text is lightweight!
+Free, offline, and safe + easy to use Only for Mac, Windows coming soon
+Download for Mac: codemaster-ar.github.io/clipboard-text-lightweight